fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 中文版： :doc:`../cn/distributed_training`

-The high-level interfaces launch predefined training, evaluation, and offline inference workflows.
-The low-level interfaces support custom models and loops.
-The final section reports throughput and memory on the same four-RTX-4090 host used for the training measurements.
+This tutorial starts with high-level training, evaluation, and offline inference APIs, then shows how to connect custom models and loops.
+The final section reports throughput and memory on four RTX 4090 GPUs.

 API design rationale
 --------------------

-The API is divided into ``vision`` and ``llm`` workloads instead of assuming that every SNN shares one parallel strategy.
-Spiking CNN channels, feature maps, and pipeline boundaries have different semantics from LLM tokens, attention, and context parallelism.
-A single model description would merely hide those differences behind branches.
-The two paths are therefore symmetric only where the concepts are genuinely shared: ``ModelConfig`` describes a model, ``ModelBuilder`` connects architecture-specific code, ``TrainingConfig`` describes training, and ``EvaluationConfig`` describes labeled evaluation.
-Vision ``PredictionConfig`` and the LLM generation configs describe unlabeled outputs.
-Each high-level entry point owns its runtime lifecycle.

-The high-level interface is inspired by the current Megatron Core model extension style.
-MCore separates declarative ``TransformerConfig`` data and architecture-specific ``ModuleSpec`` / ``model_provider`` / ``forward_step`` from the common pipeline schedule, optimizer, and checkpoint lifecycle.
-SpikingJelly keeps the same boundary—configuration states facts, a builder adapts an architecture, and the training entry point owns the lifecycle—without requiring users to edit one large predefined training function.
-An LLM builder returns the MCore-native ``model_provider`` and ``forward_step``; a Vision builder returns the stage, FSDP2 shard roots, and boundary shapes required by PyTorch pipelines.
-Their outer style matches while each inner contract follows its runtime.
+The API separates ``vision`` and ``llm`` workloads.
+Spiking CNNs are organized around channels and feature maps, whereas LLMs are organized around tokens, attention, and context parallelism.
+Sharing one model description would add branches rather than simplify either path.
+The common vocabulary remains small:
+``ModelConfig`` describes a model, ``ModelBuilder`` connects its implementation, ``TrainingConfig`` and ``EvaluationConfig`` describe training and labeled evaluation, and prediction or generation configs describe unlabeled output.

-The low-level interface follows a “reuse the runtime; add only SNN semantics” rule.
-PyTorch supplies DP, FSDP2, device meshes, and general pipelines.
-Megatron Core supplies LLM TP, PP, CP, the distributed optimizer, and sharded checkpoints.
-SpikingJelly adds the pieces those runtimes do not express: SNN temporal layouts and state resets, channel-sharded layers for channel-oriented models, and spike-compression memopt.
-Memopt also remains separate from MCore
+Parallel execution comes from the native runtime whenever possible.
+PyTorch provides DP, FSDP2, device meshes, and Vision pipelines.
+Megatron Core provides LLM TP, PP, CP, the distributed optimizer, and sharded checkpoints.
+SpikingJelly adds SNN temporal layout, state reset, channel-sharded layers, and memopt.
+An LLM builder returns MCore's ``model_provider`` / ``forward_step`` callbacks; a Vision builder returns pipeline stages, FSDP2 roots, and boundary shapes.
+High-level entry points own lifecycle management, while custom workloads can compose the low-level pieces directly.
-recomputation: the former handles SNN activations and spike representations, while the latter is used only for non-overlapping Transformer subcomputations when needed.
-The high-level ``train`` therefore covers standard workflows, while custom tasks, models, and schedules can compose the low-level pieces directly.

 High-level APIs
 ---------------